 HostGator doesn’t automatically use the latest PHP version and doesn’t have speed-boosting features enabled on its servers.
 It does use SSD drives, but many hosting companies have moved to these now.

-And the winner is: Siteground.
-Giving you all the technology you need to achieve fast page loading speeds, SiteGround is the clear winner here.
+And the winner is: SiteGround.
+It gives you all the technology you need to achieve fast page loading speeds so you can be sure your visitors will stick around.
 HostGator’s performance has deteriorated recently, so if you use your website for business, it could affect your bottom line.

 HostGator Has Decent Features, but Can SiteGround Compete?